 If you're in financial difficulty, contact your insurer.
 They'll be able to discuss the best options for you.

-You'll be able to ask for help from the 18th of May to the 18th of August 2020.
+You'll be able to ask for help from 18 May to 8 August 2020.

 Insurers could offer help by: